Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino mass matrix: Acknowledgements

 \section{{ \bf Acknowledgements}}

-E. I. L acknowledges support from ICTP through the Senior Associate program.
+E. I. L acknowledges support from ICTP through the Senior Associate program and the short-term visits.
 N. C. acknowledges support from the CAS PIFI fellowship and from the Humboldt Foundation.
-E. L.'s work was partially supported by the STDF project 37272.
+The work of E. I. L is partially supportrd by the Science, Technology \& Innovation Funding Authority (STDF) under grant number 50806.